topasmc/topas-docs/extensions/intro.rst

 Changeable Parameters
 ~~~~~~~~~~~~~~~~~~~~~

 In general, parameters cannot change once the TOPAS session has begun.
-Changes due to Time Features are fine (since the time feature's behavior itself is well defined), but any other change violates basic principles of repeatability.
+Changes due to :ref:`time_feature` are fine (since the time feature's behavior itself is well defined), but any other change violates basic principles of repeatability.

 C++ code that changes a parameter during the session, aside from time features, is allowed only for a special case in which a specialized geometry component needs to set a parameter value on the fly.
 An example is when TsCompensator reads in the compensator definition from a special file format.
 The resulting compensator thickness updates a parameter that affects positioning of other components.